 Just a fraction of our time watching movies could help bring many happy endings.
-It's so easy to help your community, when you think five hours of volunteer time per week the standard of giving in America. of their incomes and What you back is imp Millions of people have Give Five.
-Get involved with the helped make five percent Get involved with the DINING HALL Notre Dame Tomato Soup Veal Parmigiana Ham and Broccoli Rolls Turkey Cutlets Lo-Cal Beef Stroganoff Egg Noodles Saint Mary's DEFINING THE DESIGNATED DRIVER Designate is an action verb that Webster defines "to indicate and set apart for a specific purpose, office, or duty."
+It's so easy to help your community, when you think Millions of people have Get involved with the helped make five percent causes you care about of their incomes and What you get back is immea five hours of volunteer time per week the standard of giving in America.
+Get involved with the and give five.
+DINING HALL Notre Dame Tomate Soup Veal Parmigiana Ham and Broccoli Rolls Saint Mary's Turkey Cutlets Lo-Cal Beef Stroganoff Egg Noodles DEFINING THE DESIGNATED DRIVER Designate is an action verb that Webster defines "to indicate and set apart for a specific purpose, office, or duty."
 This is a strong word that conveys a sense of trust from one person to another.
 This trust among friends is unfortunately too often violated.
 The designated driver is often misused as someone who drives home since he is the least impaired person.
 The designated driver must be someone who will completely refrain from alcohol use.
 Even one drink can be one too many.
 Why it's important to have a TRUE nondrinking designated driver: